TechThrives/.github/profile/README.md

 ## 🌍 Join the Movement
 If you're passionate about technology and believe in the power of community-driven development, Tech Thrives is your place.
 Come build, learn, and thrive with us.

+## 📄 License Notice

+© 2025 TechThrives.
+All rights reserved.

+This code and any derivative works are for personal and internal use only.

+**Commercial use, resale, redistribution, or republishing of this code is strictly prohibited without explicit written permission from the copyright holder.**

+This software is provided "as is," without warranty of any kind, express or implied.
+The copyright holder is not liable for any damages arising from its use.